patrickward/funcforge/README.md

 # funcforge

-funcforge provides reusable function maps for Go templates
+A simple collection of Go template functions for use in Go templates.